4 ways to make the most of summer before junior year

 This should go without saying, but enjoy life out there.
 It’s been a tough couple of months, and you deserve to have a break.
 While you should always be responsible and have safety in mind, do something every day that makes you smile.
 Laughter is infectious and doing it everyday can help make this summer that much sweeter.

-Autumn Peele is a geology major with a theatre minor at Augustana College.
-She plans on specializing in vertebrate paleontology and continuing her education after earning her bachelor's degree.
-On campus, Autumn is the vice president of the Udden Geology Club and is a student worker for Augustana's web services and new media department.
+Autumn Peele graduated from Augustana College in May 2021.
+A geology major with a theatre minor, she has had a lifelong passion for paleontology.
+She plans to attend grad school and specialize in vertebrate paleontology.
+On campus, Autumn was the vice president of the Udden Geology Club and a student worker for Augustana's web services and new media department.